Teen impaled by tractor spear meets firefighters who saved his life

 By the time Sam’s parents made it to hospital, their son was out of surgery.
 They finally heard just how bad it was.

 “It was very scary.
-He had lot’s of things attached to him.
+He had lots of things attached to him.
 Bells, whistles, monitors, fluids.
-He had a neck brace,” said Sam’s mother, Christie Reid.
+He had a neck brace,” said Christie Reid, Sam’s mother.

 Sam’s father said he was astounded his son survived.